watts-dev/watts/doc/source/user/usage.rst

 ~~~~~~~~~~~~~~~~~~~~

 The :class:`~watts.PluginSAS` class handles SAS4A/SASSY-1 execution in a similar
 manner to the :class:`~watts.PluginMOOSE` class for MOOSE.
-SAS4A/SASSY-1 use text-based
+SAS4A/SASSY-1 uses text-based
 input files which can be templated as follows:

 .. code-block:: jinja